iamdcj/javascripts/core/lexical-structure/semicolons/README.md

 If you use semicolons, or you don't, understanding how ASI works is still a requirement when engineering JavaScript programs.

-### Automatic Semicolon Insertion
+## Automatic Semicolon Insertion

 ASI is essentially a set of rules which determine when a semicolon will/will not be automatically placed into a part of the application during the parsing phase.

-The rules of ASI:
+It is more of a concept, opposed to actual code modification, however it is easiest to envisage the semicolons being inserted to your code.

+The purpose of ASI is to provide source code leniency when developing applications in JavaScript, i.e. semicolons can be omitted in certain places without worry.

+### Rules of ASI

 #### After line-break